HWSec-UNC/SylQ-SV/README.md

-# SylQ-SV - A Software-Style Symbolic Execution Engine for Verilog
+# SylQ-SV - A Symbolic Execution Engine for SystemVerilog

 ## Setup